Inverness to Aberdeen: What to See and Do (inc Maps & Pics)

 Rattray Lighthouse

-Perhaps it’s the symbolism of hope and comfort, or the romanticism of the past when the lone lighthouse keeper suffered solitude and kept the beacon lit to ensure others were safe.
+Perhaps it’s the symbolism of hope and comfort or the romanticism of the past, when the lone lighthouse keeper suffered solitude and kept the beacon lit to ensure others’ safety.

 For us, it’s a mixture of all of these, and as photographers, there is something special about capturing the magic of a lighthouse at sunrise and sunset.